cpwr-devops/DevOps-Examples-Doc/docs/advanced_pipelines/jenkins_groovy.md

 ## Using steps in classes

-Using pipeline steps, i.e. almost every execution of a plugin, within classes that are not the main script, require the script `steps` to be passed to the class and executin the corresponding methods of this `steps` class.
-Failure to do so will result in
+Using pipeline steps, i.e. almost every execution of a plugin, within classes that are not the main script, require the script `steps` to be passed to the class and execute the corresponding methods of the `steps` class.
+Failure to do so will result in a:
 ```
 groovy.lang.MissingPropertyException
 ```